alt-rahul/alt-rahul/README.md

 This is my alternative/new account, hence, `alt-rahul`.
 If you want to view my original account, [click here](https://github.com/rahuls-coding).

-I will attempt to do cool stuff here _or embarrassingly screw up_, with math and cs, particularly with AI.
+I will attempt to do cool stuff here, with math and cs, particularly with AI.

 I appreciate visiting my profile (or somehow finding it), so as a gift, enjoy [this](https://shattereddisk.github.io/rickroll/rickroll.mp4).